 Paddle-PFD-Kayak?
 Let’s go!
 From nimble whitewater play boats to stable sea kayaks, we’ve got a lot of kayaks.
 You don’t need any prior experience in a kayak to have a blast in one.
 We think one of the best ways to learn is by doing and a kayak is a good teacher – games like Piano Keys and Kayak Soccer will keep you laughing while the Kayak Slide will test your courage.

 A classic Canadian skill, learning to paddle and control a canoe is something everyone should know how to do.
-After learning the basics on land, learn to launch the boats and practice strokes in the calm waters inside our log boom.
+After learning the basics on land, learn to launch the boats and practise strokes in the calm waters inside our log boom.
 Once comfortable in the boats some groups may venture down the lake to Treasure Island or Swan Bay.

 Hiking & Bog Walk